Actipro/WPF-Controls/Documentation/topics/deployment.md

 `[Drive]:\Program Files (x86)\Actipro Software\WPF-Controls\[Version]\Assemblies\`

-If you require code-signed versions of the assemblies, they are located in a "CodeSigned" child folder, if optionally installed.

-Note that .NET Core assemblies are not included in the @@PlatformName Controls installer.
-The .NET Core assemblies are available in the [NuGet packages](nuget.md).
+Note that .NET and .NET Core assemblies are not included in the @@PlatformName Controls installer.
+The .NET and .NET Core assemblies are available in the [NuGet packages](nuget.md).
 The .NET Framework assemblies are contained in the [NuGet packages](nuget.md) as well.

 ## Other Deployment Notes